Doctrine and Covenants

 Week 5: Joseph’s early revelations to family and friends; restoration of the Melchizedek Priesthood

 D&C 4, 11–12, 14–16, 18–19

 There has much scholarly debate on the date of the restoration of the Melchizedek Priesthood.
 The traditional view is that it took place in late May or early June 1829, within a few weeks after the restoration of the Aaronic Priesthood.
 A handful of scholars argue for a later date, however—some time in the summer of 1830.

-- For the later view see Richard L. Bushman, Joseph Smith and the Beginnings of Mormonism (Urbana, Illinois: University of Illinois Press, 1984), 162-63.
-Ben Park sums up the argument for the later date in “Dating the Melchizedek Priesthood Restoration,” The Juvenile Instructor, last modified 4 August 2008.
+In support of the later view, see Richard L. Bushman, Joseph Smith and the Beginnings of Mormonism (Urbana, Illinois: University of Illinois Press, 1984), 162–63.
+Ben Park sums up the argument for the later date in “Dating the Melchizedek Priesthood Restoration,” The Juvenile Instructor, 4 August 2008.